 Each provider or its designated agent(s) must allow access to all records necessary to verify information submitted on the cost report.
-This requirement includes records for related-party transactions and other business activities in which the contracted provider is engaged.
+This requirement includes records of related-party transactions and other business activities in which the contracted provider is engaged.
 Failure to allow access to all records necessary to verify information submitted to HHSC on cost reports constitutes an administrative contract violation.
-Refer to 1 TAC Section 355.106(f)(2) for more information.
+Refer to 1 TAC $\S 355.106(f)(2)$.